cyberbotics/webots-cloud-simulation-template/README.md

-# webots-cloud-simulation-template
+# Template for webots.cloud simulations
-Template repository of a simulation deployed on webots.cloud
+Use this repository as a template to deploy a simulation on webots.cloud.

+More information is available in the [Webots User Guide](https://cyberbotics.com/doc/guide/webots-cloud?version=master#publish-cloud-based-simulations).